 Analysing distant stars

-However, when we apply this principle to more distant stars and celestial bodies, like galaxies or nebulae, the spectrum looks different.
+However, when we apply this principle to more distant stars and celestial bodies, like galaxies or nebulae, the spectrum looks very different.
 Absorption lines are present, but they don’t match any known element.

 We finally understood that the lines were simply shifted, either towards the red, or towards the blue end of the spectrum: